aleron75/mageres/README.md

 ### Magento 1
 * [MageCert](http://magecert.com/) - Revision notes for the Magento Developer Certification exam
-* [Magento Certified Front End Developer Exam Study Guide](http://info.demacmedia.com/magento-certified-front-end-exam-study-guide) - A free ebook by Demac Media for anyone who is planning on taking the exam and is in the process of preparing for it
 * [Magento on Quizlet](https://quizlet.com/87021557/magento-certified-solution-specialist-flash-cards/) - Magento Certified Solution Specialist study set by Thomas Clunan

 ### Magento 2